Nick Fortes Player Props: Marlins vs. Yankees

 Nick Fortes At The Plate

-- Fortes is hitting .219 with five doubles, five home runs and 13 walks.
+- Fortes is batting .216 with five doubles, five home runs and 13 walks.

-- In 6.8% of his games this year, he has gone deep, and 2.1% of his trips to the plate.
+- He has gone deep in 6.8% of his games this year, and 2% of his chances at the plate.

-- In 19 games this season (26.0%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- In 19 games this year (25.7%), Fortes has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run 20 times this season (27.4%), including one multi-run game.
+- In 20 of 74 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.